vseynhae/aap2_terraform_demo/README.md

 - an AWS account
 - an AAP 2.5 with admin rights
-- an Execution Environment that contains `cloud.terraform` and the `terraform` binary (prebuilt for this demo)
+- an Ansible Execution Environment that contains `cloud.terraform` and the `terraform` binary (prebuilt for this demo)

 ## Preparing your AAP and AWS environments